 For more than four decades, the Judy Blume novel "Are You There God?
 It's Me, Margaret" has helped girls understand such "taboo" topics as getting your period or buying your first bra.
-And for almost as long, Blume has turned down requests from producers to turn the beloved novel into a movie.
+And for almost as long, Blume turned down requests from producers to turn the beloved novel into a movie.

 So what makes this novel so special?
-Published in 1970, it tells the story of an 11-year-old girl named Margaret Simon who's the daughter of a Jewish father and a Christian mother.
-Raised without any particular faith, she talks to God throughout the book as she navigates growing up (particularly getting her period) and tries to figure out which religion she should join.
+Published in 1970, "Are You There God?
+It's Me Margaret" tells the story of an 11-year-old girl named Margaret Simon who's the daughter of a Jewish father and a Christian mother.
+Raised without any particular faith, Margaret talks to God throughout the book as she navigates growing up (particularly about getting her period) and tries to figure out which religion she should join.

-"As far as I'm aware, it was the first novel written for young adolescent girls that accurately, thoroughly, and non-judgmentally described puberty.
-It treated the ordinary experiences common to basically every young teen girl as something important enough to write a book about,"
+"As far as I'm aware, it was the first novel written for young adolescent girls that accurately, thoroughly, and non-judgmentally described puberty," young adult author and former Viking Children's Books editor Leila Sales said in an email when we talked to her in 2018.
+"It treated the ordinary experiences common to basically every young teen girl as something important enough to write a book about,"

-Although the book is largely fiction, author Blume drew on personal experience to develop the religious aspect, writing on her website that like Margaret, she "had a very personal relationship with God that had little to do with organized religion.
+Although the book is largely fiction, author Blume drew on personal experiences to develop the religious aspect, writing on her website that like Margaret, she "had a very personal relationship with God that had little to do with organized religion.
 God was my friend and confidant."

 As a result, the presence of the book was fought in plenty of libraries around the country, although only removed from those in Gilbert, Arizona, elementary schools.
 Other schools opted to require a written note of approval from parents for checkout.

 "I remember how it made me feel: normal and heard and like it was going to be OK.
-And I remember thinking Judy Blume was the only grownup on Earth who remembered what it was like to be a young girl," adds Michelle Brownlee of Spring Hill, Tennessee.
+And I remember thinking Judy Blume was the only grownup on Earth who remembered what it was like to be a young girl," Michelle Brownlee of Spring Hill, Tennessee said.
 "She normalized things that were not discussed at home and only whispered about among friends."